Engine Vacuum Test

 Steady low between 15-18 "hg vacuum: This just low reading indicates retarded ignition timing.
 Advance the timing to correct this problem.

-Fluctuating Needle: A fluctuating needle indicates there's a problem with a valve or a there's an engine misfire.
+Fluctuating Needle: A fluctuating needle indicates there's a problem with a valve or there's an engine misfire.

 Needle drops during acceleration: If the needle drops steadily during acceleration, there's a restriction in the exhaust or intake.
 This result is typically due to a clogged catalytic converter.